Welcome to my page! Was it serendipity or passing fancy that brought you here? Have a seat, have a chat, have a cup of tea. ^_^ Beinvenue!

 About Me

-I enjoy a series that makes me think on multiple levels, such as Eve no Jikan, Ergo Proxy, Kino's Journey, Higashi no Eden, Revolutionary Girl Utena.
+I enjoy a series that makes me think or feel on multiple levels, such as Eve no Jikan, Ergo Proxy, Kino's Journey, Higashi no Eden, Revolutionary Girl Utena, or Sensekai Yori just to name a few.

-I like slice of life; dreamy, think pieces with wonderful character development and rich backgrounds.
+I also love iyashikei, slice of life; dreamy, think pieces with wonderful character development and rich backgrounds.
 I particularly enjoy leaning a great deal about how the world the anime is constructed in works and what life would really be like for someone who lives there.
-The ARIA series, Mushishi, Studio Ghibli's work, YKK, Haibane-Renmei, Please Save My Earth, Juuni Kokki, Tortov Roddle are just a few of these.
+The ARIA series, Mushishi, Studio Ghibli's vast works, YKK, Haibane-Renmei, Please Save My Earth, Juuni Kokki, Tortov Roddle are just a few of these.

 I also watch A LOT of short and independent films and animation from different countries.
 While I understand the importance of keeping MAL 'Japanese-friendly,' I wish another site existed like it that allowed me to catalog ALL of my favourite animations instead of just those that are Japanese and Korean.